dendronhq/dendron-site/vault/dendron.topic.hierarchies.md

         - child-b
     - id: child-b
     ```
-    - with the classical folder hierarchy, you would need to turn `child-a` into a folder and then create a custo file to hold the content from the original `child-a`
+    With the classical folder hierarchy, you would need to turn `child-a` into a folder and then create a custo file to hold the content from the original `child-a`
     ```
     .
     └── a-parent